oseidler/Vaporum/README.md

 # Vaporum
-A networking-focused project made as part of the SMU Guildhall curriculum
+A networking-focused project made as part of the SMU Guildhall curriculum.